shelleywong/BoxAndArrow/Array/README.md

 ### Exercise 5: Is Sorted

 Write the function `bool EMSCRIPTEN_KEEPALIVE is_sorted(int* arr, int length)` that checks if the array is sorted in increasing order.
 If so, return true.
 If any values are not sorted in increasing order, return false.

+## Hints

+* If you see a message that "Something doesn't look right," it means that your results do not match the model solution.
+Walk through the array visualization and think about what has to happen before you enter the array, while iterating through the array, and after you've exited the array.
+* Remember to test with all positive numbers, all negative numbers, and a combination of numbers.
+* Make sure you declare and initialize any local variables.
+* Be careful that you don't step outside of the valid range of indices for your array (remember that C++ indexing begins at 0).
+* If you've completed everything successfully, try using both the C++ [] operator and pointer arithmetic to traverse the array.